-- accounts shall be income at the time they are received by the family. - (27) Income earned on amounts placed in a family's Family Self Sufficiency Account. - (28) Gross income a family member receives through self-employment or operation of a business; except that the following shall be considered income to a family member: - (i) Net income from the operation of a business or profession.
+(27) Income earned on amounts placed in a family's Family Self Sufficiency Account.

+(28) Gross income a family member receives through self-employment or operation of a business; except that the following shall be considered income to a family member:

+(i) Net income from the operation of a business or profession.
 Expenditures for business expansion or amortization of capital indebtedness shall not be used as deductions in determining net income.
-An allowance for depreciation of assets used in a business or profession may be deducted, based on straight line depreciation, as provided in Internal Revenue Service regulations; and - (ii) Any withdrawal of cash or assets from the operation of a business or profession will be included in income, except to the extent the withdrawal is reimbursement of cash or assets invested in the operation by the family.
+An allowance for depreciation of assets used in a business or profession may be deducted, based on straight line depreciation, as provided in Internal Revenue Service regulations; and included in income, except to the extent the withdrawal is reimbursement of cash or assets invested in the operation by the family.